 If you aren’t a media brand, then besides posting at an optimal time, you also need to post in moderate quantity.
 SoTrender found that the organic reach of brand Facebook pages drops with every update.

 Next on the list is Instagram.
-The platform has a fairly engaged mobile audience that’s mostly composed of adults in the 18-29 age bracket.
+The popular social network has a fairly engaged mobile audience that’s mostly composed of adults in the 18-29 age bracket.

 HubSpot infographic found that, since it’s a mobile based platform, people use it all the time.
-And, you can post on the platform anytime, except between 3 to 4 pm on Monday through Thursday.
+And, you can post on the social network anytime, except between 3 to 4 pm on Monday through Thursday.

 This advice makes more sense, since Instagram has devised an algorithm to reorder posts in their user feeds.
 Besides the timeliness of the posts, your previous relationship with a brand and the likelihood that you’ll be interested in the content are also now taken into account.